 Typical experimental data for the downward filtration of a range of suspensions are shown in Figure 5.
-It is clear that, as expected, with a raised filtration pressure the filtration rate also increased.
-For a fixed pressure, however, a suspension made from a mix of two size distributions (e.g. mix 1) always produced less filtrate than an equivalent test with a suspension produced from a single wet grind (e.g. grind 1).
-This phenomenon was confirmed through the calculated average specific cake resistances (α{av}) and porosities (ε{av}) where at 100 kPa, for example, $\alpha{av} = 2.1 \times 10^{10}$ m kg-1 and $\varepsilon{av} = 0.68$ for grind 1 and $\alpha{av} = 3.3 \times 10^{10}$ m kg-1 and $\varepsilon{av} = 0.67$ for mix 1.
-These findings were mirrored by corresponding experiments with 'grind 3' and 'mix 2' suspensions where the calculated differences in α{av} between otherwise identical tests could (in extreme instances) approach an order of magnitude.
+It is evident that, as expected, with a raised filtration pressure the filtration rate also increased.
+For a fixed pressure, however, a bimodal suspension made from a mix of two size distributions (i.e. mix 1) always produced less filtrate than an equivalent test with a suspension produced from a single wet grind (i.e. grind 1).
+This phenomenon was confirmed through the calculated average specific cake resistances (α{av}) and porosities (ε) where at 100 kPa, for example, $\alpha{av} = 2.1 \times 10^{10}$ m kg-1 and $\varepsilon = 0.68$ for grind 1 and $\alpha{av} = 3.3 \times 10^{10}$ m kg-1 and $\varepsilon = 0.67$ for mix 1.
+These findings were mirrored by corresponding experiments with 'grind 3' and 'mix 2' suspensions where the calculated differences in α{av} between otherwise identical tests could approach an order of magnitude.

-Figure 5 also includes model predictions of filtration performance.
-In the examples shown the model predicted the experimental data well and these were confirmed with similarly good predictions for the other available filtration V vs. t data.
-To use the model it was necessary to assume a specific cake resistance due to the first particles deposited on the filter medium (designated ($\alpha{av,chal}$){t=0}).
-As $\alpha{av,chal}$ varied in a manner calculable by equation (4), the simulations facilitated a measure of the contribution to overall cake resistance by sedimented particles and Figure 6 shows examples of the results obtained and these reflect some of the conditions in Figure 5.

-By comparing data for grind 1 with mix 1, and data for grind 3 with mix 2, it is evident that as the filtration pressure was raised (the filtration rate consequently increased) and the contribution to cake resistance due to sedimentation reduced.
-The results are also intuitive, as a raised pressure means less time being available for particles to sediment before the filtration is complete.
-In all cases the predicted influence of sedimentation is greater for suspensions prepared from mixes of two size distributions, presumably due to the greater proportion of larger particles in the feed (see Table 1).
-With 'grind 3' suspensions the contribution of sedimentation to cake formation was predicted as negligible by the model and this was confirmed by the experimental measurements described below.
+Also shown on Figure 5 are model predictions of filtration performance.
+In most cases the model predicted the experimental data well and this was confirmed with similarly good predictions for the other available filtration data.
+To use the model it was necessary to assume a specific cake resistance due to the first particles deposited on the filter medium (designated $(\alpha{av,chal}){t=0}$).
+As $\alpha{av,chal}$ varies in a known manner according to eqn.
+(4), the simulations facilitated a measure of the contribution to overall cake resistance by sedimented particles and Figure 6 shows an example of such data that corresponds to the information in Figure 5.
+It is evident that as the filtration pressure is raised, and the filtration rate is consequently increased, so the contribution to cake resistance due to sedimentation is reduced.
+The result is also intuitive, as a raised pressure results in less time being available for particles to sediment before the filtration is complete.
+In all cases the predicted influence of sedimentation is greater for 'mix 1' suspensions, presumably due to the greater proportion of larger particles in the feed (see Table 1).